-13.1 All staff should be aware that children can abuse other children (often referred to as child-onchild abuse), children of differing ages, as well as similar ages, can abuse one another.
+13.1 All team members should be aware that children can abuse other children (often referred to as child-on-child abuse), children of differing ages, as well as similar ages, can abuse one another.

 Local Safeguarding procedures must be followed, and any incidents of sexual violence will be reported to the police.
 Schools should be part of discussion with statutory safeguarding partners.